 The Willson Center Faculty Research Cluster (FRC) program supports groups of faculty who are organized to address large-scale humanities and arts questions in partnership with colleagues from allied departments, colleges, centers, and institutes.
 The program is designed to build research capacity in the humanities and arts and increase the profile and competitiveness of faculty for grants and support.
-Faculty Research Clusters are funded by the Office of the Vice President for Research through the University of Georgia Research Foundation.
+Faculty Research Clusters are funded primarily by the Office of Research through the University of Georgia Research Foundation.

 The Willson Center Research Clusters have been organized around interdisciplinary research initiatives that can serve as bridges between the university and off-campus communities.
 Some of them have been established for years while others are in the planning stages, but all have been selected for their potential to communicate innovative academic research in the humanities and arts at UGA to the public and peer institutions.

 Funding support is not currently available for new cluster proposals.

 Alliance for the Arts in Research Universities (a2ru) (Isabelle Wallace, director, Associate Professor of Art History, Lamar Dodd School of Art)

 DIGI: Complex Systems and the Humanities (Bill Kretzschmar, director, Harry and Jane Willson Professor in Humanities, Department of English)

 DIGI: eHistory (Stephen Berry, co-director, Amanda and Greg Gregory Professor in the Civil War Era, Department of History; Scott Nesbit, co-director, Assistant Professor of Digital Humanities, College of Environment and Design; Claudio Saunt, co-director, Richard B. Russell Professor in American History, Department of History)